-A child should be just that – a child and have the opportunity to enjoy childhood
+A child should be just that – a child and have the opportunity to enjoy childhood.

-Children should grow up away from the pressure and wild aggression of adults
+Children should grow up away from the pressure and wild aggression of adults.

-Children should have opportunities to learn and try other sports
+Children should have opportunities to learn and try other sports.

 You can read more on the subject from the following source: Training Ground Guru Article (May 1st 2020).

 Such a trend has already taken hold in football for adolescents and children in Sweden, the United States, the Netherlands and some clubs in Spain.
 Recruiting children at such a young age has many disadvantages.
-For instance, countless mistakes occur because no one knows, nor will know in the future what 'talent' looks like at the age of 5-12, and even during adolescence it is difficult to identify.
+For instance, countless mistakes occur because no one knows, nor will know in the future what 'talent' looks like at this age, and even during adolescence it is difficult to identify.

-A large number of mistakes involve the expulsion of those same children from the academies of professional clubs at a later age, usually before the age of 12 or in the age range of 12-16.
+A large number of mistakes involve the expulsion of those same children from the academies of professional clubs at a later age, usually before the age of tweleve or in the age range of twelve to sixteen.
 This is happening on a massive scale and is further proof of why only such a small percentage of young players make it to professional football.

 Meaning what precisely?

-At the age of say 8, a youngster had potential and was accepted into an academy.
-However, at the age of 12 he no longer had this talent, did not prove himself and was discharged from the same academy by the same people that recruited him!
+At the age of say eight, a youngster had potential and was accepted into an academy.
+However, at the age of tweleve, he no longer had this talent, did not prove himself and was discharged from the same academy by the same people that recruited him!

 Where is the logic in such an action?

 Had that high football potential suddenly evaporated?
-What happened to that potential during the 5 years spent in the academy of a professional club and why did it not develop? (more on this in later chapters)
+What happened to that potential during the five years spent in the academy of a professional club and why did it not develop? (more on this in later chapters)

 Real Sociedad is a professional club in Spain playing in La Liga (the highest level of football in the country).
-After analyzing scientific research on children, their development, how they learn and how their brain develops, the people responsible for the academy totally abandoned the recruitment of children until the age of 13!
-In Alex Chapman's (December 24th 2019) article "Inside Real Sociedad, a football club shaped by its academy" for Cano Football, people associated with the academy talk about the reasons why they abandoned recruiting the youngest children:
+After analyzing scientific research on children, their development, how they learn and how their brain develops, the people responsible for the academy totally abandoned the recruitment of children until the age of thirteen.
+In Alex Chapman's (2019) article "Inside Real Sociedad, a football club shaped by its academy" for Cano Football, people associated with the academy talk about the reasons why they abandoned recruiting the youngest children: